mars0i/pasta/README.md

     (def cfg-data$ (.simConfigData cfg))

 This defines `cfg-data$` as a Clojure `atom` containing structure (essentially a Clojure map) with various sorts of parameters and runtime state.
 (I follow a non-standard convention of naming variables containing atoms with a dollar sign character as suffix.)
-For example, all currently living snipes are listed in map called `:snipes`, keyed by id, in the `:popen` structure in the structure to which `cfg-data$` refers.
-For example, since ids are assigned sequentially, the largest id is the count of all snipes that have lived:
+For example, all currently living snipes are listed in map called `:snipes`, keyed by id, in the `:popenv` structure in the structure to which `cfg-data$` refers.
+For example, since ids are assigned sequentially, the largest id is the count of all snipes that have
+lived:

     (apply max (keys (:snipes (:popenv @cfg-data$))))

-*Warning:* Unfortunately, snipes contain a reference to cfg-data$ itself, and by default the REPL will try to list the contents of atoms, so if you allow any snipe to print out to the terminal, you'll set off an infinite loop that should result in a stack overflow.
+*Warning:* Unfortunately, snipes contain a reference to cfg-data$ itself, and by default the REPL will try to list the contents of atoms, so if you allow any snipe to print to the terminal, you'll set off an infinite loop that will result in a stack overflow.
 Sorry about that!

 (4) (TODO: Explain how to run by hand in the REPL without interacting with the GUI.)